fahmiaziz98/streamlit-app/README.md

-# End-to-End Machine Learning Project
+# House Price Prediction Using Machine Learning Algorithms: A Case Study in the Real Estate Industry

 ## Problem Statement
 The goal of this project is to analyze the house rental dataset and build a predictive model that can estimate the rent of a house based on its features.
 The project involves performing exploratory data analysis (EDA) to gain insights, preprocessing the data, selecting a suitable machine learning algorithm, tuning the model hyperparameters, and finally deploying the model using Streamlit.